 Oregon

-Finally in Oregon, the Prescription Drug Affordability Board posted the draft agenda and meeting materials for its next meeting on April 17.
-Please register in advance of the meeting.
+Also in Oregon, the Prescription Drug Affordability Board (PDAB) posted an agenda and meeting materials for its December 18 meeting.
+You must register in advance to participate.

 For more information, contact NACDS’ Sandra Guckian at 703-774-4801.